Joint Rent Group - 2025 Minutes

 Jane shared the outstanding actions on screen and went through the updates received.

-JRG095 Council Tax for ground floor MSF –properties to be inspected, cleared and then NDR Team to assess if can be removed from double Council Tax charge.
+JRG095 Council Tax for ground floor MSF – properties to be inspected, cleared and then NDR Team to assess if it can be removed from double Council Tax charge.

-JRG102 Bathroom programme – Update provided by AY in advance of meeting:
+JRG102 Bathroom programme – Update provided by Alan Young in advance of meeting:

 The current financial position is to manage spend to necessary works as best as possible.
 Lifecycle renewal years are used as indicators of what might be required but not necessarily an automatic renewal of items.
 Currently discussing and considering the implications of pre-inspection approvals prior to progressing with renewals.
 This will need adequate resourcing and an assessment on cost of delivering pre-inspections.

-Alan added that position is that could have more potential need arising than is budgeted for or have capacity to deliver so numbers could outweigh budget and there is a task to review the Capital budget.
+Alan added that the position is that there could be more potential need arising than is budgeted for or capacity to deliver, so numbers could outweigh the budget and there is a task to review the Capital budget.

-Question was asked about why tenants would refuse a bathroom and Alan explained that some don’t want white bathrooms (that is what council fit) or they have already put in their own.
+Question was asked about why tenants would refuse a bathroom, and Alan explained that some don’t want white bathrooms (that is what the Council fits) or they have already put in their own.

-Alan advised that issue about demand, backlog and pre-inspections is being looked at by VFM group and will discuss options with JRG.
+Alan advised that issues about demand, backlog, and pre-inspections are being looked at by the VFM group and will discuss options with JRG.

 Nicola went through the written update provided.
-Are some fibre cable issues but are being dealt with and Lomond court cable dig now going ahead so that delay resolved.
-Have had some vandalism and ASB team and Police Scotland are investigating – are also making the cameras as vandal-proof as possible.
-Next step is testing and end of July for being operational is a realistic timescale.
+There are some fibre cable issues but they are being dealt with, and the Lomond Court cable dig is now going ahead so that delay is resolved.
+There has been some vandalism; the ASB team and Police Scotland are investigating.
+They are also making the cameras as vandal-proof as possible.
+Next step is testing, and end of July for being operational is a realistic timescale.

-Camera coverage still being discussed – the Council budget cut reduced staffing by 2 and have been engaging with the team about revised operational hours but won’t be 24/7 coverage but saving option said 12-12 coverage but looking at more than that.
-Have a meeting scheduled for 26/6 and will hopefully be able to confirm operational hours after that.
+Camera coverage is still being discussed – the Council budget cut reduced staffing by 2.
+The team has been engaging about revised operational hours.
+It won’t be 24/7 coverage, but the saving option said 12–12 coverage, and they are looking at more than that.
+A meeting is scheduled for 26/6 to confirm operational hours.
 Any changes won’t be immediate – probably in place by September.

-Question asked if any cameras been stolen but Nicola advised they hadn’t but cabling had been damaged.
+Question asked if any cameras have been stolen, but Nicola advised they hadn’t, although cabling had been damaged.

-Question also asked about the camera in the even lift of West Court as tenant had heard that it had been painted over.
-Post meeting: Nicola confirmed that the lift camera had been vandalised on 3/6 with paint but cleaned up by Caretaking team 4/6 and camera was working.
+Question also asked about the camera in the even lift of West Court, as a tenant had heard it had been painted over.
+Post meeting: Nicola confirmed that the lift camera had been vandalised on 3/6 with paint but cleaned up by the Caretaking team on 4/6, and the camera was working.

-Stefan asked as the CCTV was part of the Enhanced Capital Programme from the rent increase in 23/24, was it still within budget?
-Nicola confirmed that it was and all the issues that needed resolved been done within the contract cost, so no additional costs to HRA.
-Team Leader worked hard with BT to ensure no additional costs as BT did the inspections and assessed of work needed.
+Stefan asked, as the CCTV was part of the Enhanced Capital Programme from the rent increase in 23/24, was it still within budget?
+Nicola confirmed that it was, and all issues that needed resolving have been done within the contract cost, so no additional costs to HRA.
+Team Leader worked hard with BT to ensure no additional costs as BT did the inspections and assessed the work needed.

-Year end position shared onscreen and Nicola highlighted the positive improvements made and targets for overall number of voids, average relet times and void rent loss all been met.
-Meter issues do remain a problem but numbers less and Help to Move have helped these improvements.
-The number of decants have been reduced though the length of the remaining decants remain longer than would want.
-Are monitored and the figures are being skewed by a few longer-term decants and they are being focused on.
+Year-end position shared onscreen and Nicola highlighted the positive improvements made.
+Targets for overall number of voids, average relet times, and void rent loss have all been met.
+Meter issues remain a problem, but numbers are lower, and Help to Move has helped these improvements.
+The number of decants has been reduced, though the length of remaining decants remains longer than desired.
+These are monitored and the figures are skewed by a few longer-term decants which are being focused on.

-Craig added that Building Services been working well on voids.
-Have been getting fewer in Dumbarton so that team been helping out and working together.
+Craig added that Building Services has been working well on voids.
+There have been fewer in Dumbarton, so that team has been helping out and working together.

 Update on Capital Programme P2

-New template shared on screen and Stefan explained the changes made.
+New template shared onscreen and Stefan explained the changes made.
 Purpose is to show the number of completions and spend as the financial year progresses.
-Template been updated with progress numbers to end of May, no spend info as yet.
-Gives more info on progress and a sheet for each programme been created so can focus in on ones that group most interested in.
+Template updated with progress numbers to end of May, no spend info yet.
+Gives more info on progress, and a sheet for each programme has been created so the group can focus on the ones of most interest.

 Date of Next Meetings